goblivend/Advent-of-code/2024/README.md

 So the solution was just to shift `a` to the left by multiplying it by `((^) 10) . length $ show b`.
 This does for example with `42` and `24` : `42* 10^2` => `4200` and then only `(+)` => `4224`

 At the moment the bottle neck is the operation `(*)` so no really my fault.

+### Day 8:

+Todays was also fun.

+Since solution already is at 0.03s, there is no need to optimize.

+Instead I had fun creating a function to preview the actual grid at each step, you just have to uncomment the lines in main to see it.